POSEIDON-SCRIPTS/Documentation/scripts/pos-metabolism/exports/server.md

             stress = 0
         })

-        TriggerClientEvent('pos-notification:send', _source, {
-            type = 'success',
-            message = 'You participated in the feast and feel satisfied!'
+        TriggerClientEvent('POS-Core:notify', _source, 'POS-Events', 'You participated in the feast and feel satisfied!', 'success', 5000) end end)
-        })
-    end
-end)